 In addition, the Group has obligations under defined benefit and defined contribution pension plans.
 Its cash outflow relating to these obligations will vary depending on many factors.
-In the case of defined benefit plans, the

-Group has recognized a liability regarding employee benefits in the statement of financial position of the Group which represents the present value of the defined benefits liability less the fair value of the plan assets, and the past service costs.
-The liability in respect of defined benefit plans is determined using actuarial valuations.
+In the case of defined benefit plans, the Group has recognized a liability regarding employee benefits in the statement of financial position of the Group which represents the present value of the defined benefit plans is determined using actuarial valuations.
 The actuarial valuation involves making assumptions with regards to, among others, discount rates, expected rates of return on assets, future salary increases and mortality rates.
 Due to the long-term nature of these plans, such estimates are subject to uncertainty.
 Actuarial gains and losses are reflected in the statement of income and statement of other comprehensive income in the period in which they arise, as part of the salary costs.
 Deposits in a defined contribution plan in respect of severance pay or in respect of emoluments are recognized as an expense at the time of the deposit in the plan, in parallel to the receipt of the labour services from the employee and no additional provision is recognized in the financial statements.
-As of December 31, 2024, our total defined benefit plans liabilities were €113 million.
+As of March 31, 2025, our total defined benefit plans liabilities were $\notin 110$ million.